KyouyamaKazusa0805/sudoku-puzzle-libraries/README.md

 ## Copyright

-Some of puzzle libraries are not created and calculated by me, so they will be displayed in JSON files stored in folder "info".
+Some of puzzle libraries are not created and calculated by me, they will be displayed in JSON files.
 All rights are reserved by their own owners, rather than me.